Colin Turkington took his fifth win this season at Snetterton, for Round 23 of the British Touring Car Championship.

 Hill headed down into sixth as Butcher found took himself into third and Sutton followed into fourth.

-Sutton attacked the tail of Butcher and was keen for him not to just get past, but stay with Ingram ahead in second.
+Sutton attacked the tail of Butcher and was keen for him not to just get past, but stayed with Ingram ahead in second.

 On the fourth lap, Ollie Jackson, Butcher’s teammate began a climb up the grid to get himself past Michael Crees and into the top-10.